secrierlab/HNSCC-immunity-landscape/README.md

 ## Description

-This code has been developed to investigate the immunity lanscape of primary head & neck squamous cell carcinomas.
+This code has been developed to investigate the immunity lanscape of primary head & neck squamous cell carcinomas, as presented in the manuscript "Immune cell abundance and T cell receptor landscapes suggest new patient stratification strategies in head and neck squamous cell carcinoma" (Secrier et al).

 ## Code
 The scripts employed in this analysis are as follows: